PilarDiMartino/MuRAT_Solfatara/README.md

 The "Results_paper" folder contains the results of the simulations (at 4 frequencies) used for the figures in the paper.

-The Solfatara Catologue (sac_SOL folder) is available on request to Grazia De Landro: delandro@fisica.unina.it
+The Solfatara Catologue (sac_SOL folder) is available on request.